dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ## Certificate validation for Unisphere REST API calls

-This topic provides details about setting up the certificate validation for the CSI Driver for Dell EMC Unity.
+This topic provides details about setting up the certificate validation for the CSI Driver for Dell Unity.

 *Before you begin*